 UTI does not tolerate sexual misconduct, which includes sex discrimination and sexual harassment, or retaliation in its programs and activities.
-UTI takes prompt, effective action to address sexual misconduct, including sexual harassment and sex discrimination, of which it has notice.
-This includes taking appropriate steps to determine what occurred, end a hostile environment if one was created, prevent the recurrence of a hostile environment, and provide any necessary remedies.
+UTI takes prompt, effective action to address sexual misconduct, including sexual harassment and sex discrimination, of

 UTI utilizes fair, impartial processes to address allegations of sexual misconduct.
 If UTI finds that a violation of this policy has occurred, it imposes discipline, provides remedies to affected parties, and implements other corrective actions, as appropriate.